kubeflow/website/content/docs/other-guides/kubeflow-on-multinode-cluster.md

 Cloud providers define mechanisms to allocate PVs based on existing PVCs using their storage infrastructure; on-prem clusters must provision their PVs according the existing capability of the system.

-In development clusters (For example, Minikube) or single node clusters, you can bind PVCs to HostPath PVs, which are a particular kind of volumes that maps the Pod's Volume to a directory of the filesystem.
+In development clusters or single node clusters, you can bind PVCs to HostPath PVs, which are a particular kind of volumes that maps the Pod's Volume to a directory of the filesystem.

 This approach, however, is not a feasible solution in multi-node clusters.
 A Pod can be on different nodes during its lifecycle: Kubernetes can kill and restart it on another node at any time based on the resources available in the cluster.
 In this scenario, the migrated Pod will not find its old data after restarting on a new node.